temporalio/documentation/docs/server-versions-dependencies.md

 ### Multi-cluster replication

 This is an experimental feature, most Temporal users do not need this.
+You should be on the latest Temporal version (v1.7+) to use this.
 Requires the use of event streaming software.
 See the note on event streaming dependency below.

-- **Kafka v2.1.1 & Zookeeper v3.4.6**
+- **Zookeeper v3.4.6**

 :::note Note on event streaming dependency

 Event streaming software as a dependency is only required when Elasticsearch is being used or when Temporal is deployed across multiple data centers.
 However, in future releases of Temporal, third party event streaming software will likely cease to be needed as dependency for both.

 :::